 Whitehead Institute for Biomedical Research

-Whitehead Institute (Whitehead) is a small, non-profit independent research institute affiliated with, but fiscally independent from, The Massachusetts Institute of Technology (MIT).
-The relationship between the two is very close, with Whitehead’s 19 faculty members all holding positions within MIT’s prestigious biology department.
+Whitehead Institute (Whitehead) is a non-profit independent research institute affiliated with, but fiscally independent from, Massachusetts Institute of Technology (MIT).
+The relationship between the two is very close, with Whitehead’s faculty members all holding positions within MIT’s prestigious biology department.

-Switching from a research system that offered more than what Whitehead needed to the Cayuse Research Suite has proved to be a very positive experience for the Institute.
-Cayuse 424 and Cayuse SP have streamlined proposal processes and saved Whitehead a significant amount of time and money, allowing the Institute to provide a better service to the Whitehead community more economically.
+Switching from a research system that didn’t meet the requirements of Whitehead to the Cayuse Research Suite proved to be very positive for the Institute.
+Cayuse 424 and Cayuse SP have simplified processes and saved Whitehead significant time and money, ultimately allowing the Institute to better serve its community.